Book your seat, New tab

 Looking ahead to 2029, the ISSN International Centre aims to expand to 100 National Centres and integrate artificial intelligence into its metadata services, further solidifying its role as a cornerstone of global serials identification and preservation.

-peru joins ISSN
+ukraine joins ISSN

 2 million ISSNs